 Solving these issues is not easy, because, in order to increase human resources, we need training materials that are distilled from the experiences of enthusiastic experts along with the attention of the government.
 If Vietnam wants to reap the benefits of the long-term application of AI technology, it will need to build AI training centers and early AI education now in order to prepare.

-AI IS NOW Ha Noi (May 22) – Kickstarting the Vietnam AI Ecosystem with the Government’s Support
+Ha Noi (May 22) – Kickstarting the Vietnam AI Ecosystem with the Government’s Support

 The last stop on the AI IS NOW! tour was Hanoi.
 This event was attended by many leading Vietnamese experts in AI and entrepreneurship such as Dr. Bui Hai Hung – Director of VinAI Research Institute, Dr. Cao Anh Tuan – Co-founder and Genetic Director, Dr. Hung Tran – Got It Founder, Mr. Ba Ngoc – Community Manager at GDG Hanoi, Anh Hoa Le – Lead Data Scientist at NextSmarty and Dr. Bui The Duy – Deputy Minister of Science and Technology.